KTakahiro1729/blender_matplotlib/README.md

 # how to use
 ## import

-Place this file as a library of blender.
+Place `backend_blender.py` as a library of blender.
 This can be done by using the add-on importer.

 ## use matplotlib.use